Overview of the DESI Legacy Imaging Surveys: Data Reduction and Calibrations

 In the future, we will migrate to an internal photometric calibration that will rely solely on data from each of the Legacy Surveys.
 The large network of repeat observations on different photometric nights enables the construction of a detailed description of the throughput of the various imaging systems used in the Legacy Surveys.
-We plan to not only measure overall system zeropoints and (grey) atmospheric transparency in each band on each night \citep[cf.,][]{padmanabhan2008}, but also to determine how sensitivity varies within and among the different CCDs of each system as a function of time, \citep[cf.][]{schlafly2012, schlafly2018}.
+We plan to not only measure overall system zero points and (grey) atmospheric transparency in each band on each night \citep[cf.,][]{padmanabhan2008}, but also to determine how sensitivity varies within and among the different CCDs of each system as a function of time, \citep[cf.][]{schlafly2012, Schlafly2018}.
 We can also determine and ameliorate systematic problems with aperture correction.
 Well-calibrated optical colors are now available from PS1 and Gaia, which will make it straightforward to remove systematic chromatic errors stemming from the different colors of stars and the varying effective throughput of the imaging system in different conditions \citep{li2016,burke2018}.
-Initial results for DECam suggest that we will be able to obtain $<5$\,mmag photometric precision for typical stars.
+The DECam Plane Survey, which used a similar three-pass strategy to DECaLS, obtained 6-8 mmag precision for bright stars \citep{Schlafly2018}, without accounting for color-dependent calibration terms; we anticipate similar photometric precision for the Legacy Surveys data.